 5-11, 221, 4.55

 Harris eclipsed 1,000 yards in 2016 (1,013) at a 7.1 ypc clip, but he was even more productive against teams ranked on the AP poll (8.1 ypc as of this writing).
 Watch his work vs future top-10 player Derwin James on multiple occasions.
-He shows good vision and lateral cuts, and his ridiculous 5.32 yards after contact is #1 in FBS.
-Bills scouts haven’t been to see Harris in a game yet, but there are two in November we’ll be tracking.
+He shows receiving ability, keen vision and lateral cuts, and his ridiculous 5.32 Yards After Contact is #1 in FBS, a McCoy trait.
+Bills scouts have seen Harris in two games now.

 Bo Scarbrough, Alabama